Skip to content

 // Use `iterate` to iterate through the tree

-// Here, path is the path to the node
+// Here, path is the path to the event or event group

 }